Eddie Hubbard

-Charles Edward "Eddie" Hubbard (August 29, 1917 – March 26, 2007) was an American easy-listening/MOR disc jockey and radio personality in Chicago, at such radio stations as WIND and WGN.
+Charles Edward Hubbard (August 29, 1917 – March 26, 2007) was an American easy-listening/MOR disc jockey and radio personality in Chicago, at such radio stations as WIND and WGN.
 At WGN he co-hosted a popular show with Jack Brickhouse.

 Early years

 Born in Baltimore, Maryland, Hubbard attended the University of Baltimore, following his father's advice to prepare for a secure profession.
 While there, he found participating in shows to be more appealing.
 During his sophomore year in college, he began working at radio station WITH as a disk jockey.
 During his years in Baltimore, he also worked at WCAO and entertained in theaters, night clubs and on a vaudeville circuit.

 Career in Chicago

 Hubbard moved to Chicago in the mid-1940s.
 He worked at WIND-AM and hosted stage shows at the big Loop theaters.
 He also played the ukulele, performing at lounges around Chicago on weekends.
 In 1956, he joined WGN as a personality.
 In addition to his regular duties, that included hosting the morning drive time show until 1965, he appeared on the Saturday night "Barn Dance" show.
 He wrote some of TV scripts for Hawaiian Eye and Love, American Style.

 Some sources give Hubbard partial credit for the success of Jerry Murad's Harmonicats' recording of Peg o' My Heart in 1947.
 An article in the Chicago Sunday Tribune noted, "His way of plugging the tune was the subject of articles in national magazines."

 In the early 1980s, Hubbard was host of a daily talk program on WVVX-FM.
 Hubbard joined WJJD in March 1982, when the station adopted an adult standards format.
 In 1983, he left WJJD and joined WAIT.